 Shopping for a new home to rent or buy can be overwhelming.
-And if you decide to buy, such an expensive purchase and long-term commitment will make you want to be certain you’re going to be satisfied.
+Because buying a home is expensive and a long-term commitment, if you decide to buy, you’ll want to feel satisfied with your purchase.

 In this article, we’ll talk about what to look for when buying a house and what you need to consider when evaluating the most important elements of a home.